What Is Stage 3 Mesothelioma?

-- Peritoneum: The lining of the abdomen
+- Peritoneum: Lining of the abdomen

-- Pericardium: The lining of the heart
+- Pericardium: Lining of the heart

-- Tunica vaginalis: The membrane lining the testes
+- Tunica vaginalis: Membrane lining the testes

-Stage 3 mesothelioma is the second of the advanced mesothelioma stages under the tumor-node-metastasis (TNM) staging system, which is the U.S. standard for measuring how far most types of cancer have progressed.
+Stage 3 mesothelioma is the second of the advanced mesothelioma stages outlined under the tumor-node-metastasis (TNM) staging system, which is the U.S. standard for measuring how far most types of cancer have progressed.